Social Outburst (Chile)

-A series of massive demonstrations and severe riots, known in Chile as the Social Outburst (Estallido Social), originated in Santiago and took place in all regions of Chile, with a greater impact in the regional capitals.
-The protests mainly occurred between October 2019 and March 2020, in response to a raise in the Santiago Metro's subway fare, a probity crisis, (Note: According to political scientist Mauricio Morales Quiroga, the probity crisis stemmed from a series of publicized cases of corruption among the police, the armed forces and government, besides a series of private company collusions.
+Social Outburst (Estallido Social) were a series of massive demonstrations and severe riots occurring mainly between October 2019 and March 2020, in response to a rise in the Santiago Metro's subway fare, a probity crisis, (Note: According to political scientist Mauricio Morales Quiroga, the probity crisis stemmed from a series of publicized cases of corruption among the police, the armed forces and government, besides a series of private company collusions.
 A 2019 study by Transparency International claimed that 54% of adult Chileans thought corruption had increased the last year.) cost of living, university graduate unemployment, (Note: Various Chilean intellectuals such as José Joaquín Brunner and Mario Waissbluth have posited that growing numbers of university graduates with bleak prospects of professional development and employment contributed to the protests.) privatisation, and inequality prevalent in the country.
+It originated in Santiago and took place in all regions of Chile, with greater effect in the regional capitals.

-The protests began in Chile's capital, Santiago, as a coordinated fare evasion campaign by secondary school students which led to spontaneous takeovers of the city's main train stations and open confrontations with the Carabineros de Chile (the national police force).
+The protests began in Chile's capital, Santiago, as a coordinated fare evasion campaign by secondary school students which led to spontaneous takeovers of the city's main train stations and open confrontations with the Carabineros de Chile (the national gendarmerie).
 On 18 October, the situation escalated as a group of people began vandalizing Santiago's infrastructure; seizing, vandalizing, and burning down many stations of the Santiago Metro network and disabling them with extensive infrastructure damage; and for a time causing the closure of the network in its entirety.
 Eighty-one stations sustained major damage, including seventeen burned down.
-On the same day, President of Chile Sebastián Piñera announced a state of emergency, authorizing the deployment of Chilean Army forces across the main regions to enforce order and prevent the destruction of public property, and invoked before the courts the Ley de Seguridad del Estado ("State Security Law") against dozens of detainees.
+On the same day, president of Chile Sebastián Piñera announced a state of emergency, authorizing the deployment of Chilean Army forces across the main regions to enforce order and prevent the destruction of public property, and invoked before the courts the Ley de Seguridad del Estado ("State Security Law") against dozens of detainees.
 A curfew was declared on 19 October in the Greater Santiago area.

 In the following days, protests and riots expanded to other Chilean cities, including Concepción, San Antonio, and Valparaíso.
 Widespread looting occurred at shops and businesses.
 The state of emergency was extended to the Concepción Province, all of Valparaíso Region (except Easter Island and Juan Fernández Archipelago), and the cities of Antofagasta, Coquimbo, Iquique, La Serena, Rancagua, Valdivia, Osorno, and Puerto Montt.
 The protests have been considered the "worst civil unrest" having occurred in Chile since the end of Augusto Pinochet's military dictatorship due to the scale of damage to public infrastructure, the number of protesters, and the measures taken by the government.